wincent/masochist/README.md

 This repo contains the source code and content for my website at [wincent.com]().

+Content is authored in plain-text-friendly markup formats like [Markdown]() and served using a dynamic stack (described below).
+New code can be deployed and content added or updated via `git push`.

 ## Stack

 - [React](): Declarative, component-oriented view layer.